-Each garden has its own micro climate and conditions based on various factors.
-One factor to consider is that hot air rises and cold air sinks, so the bottom of slopes can remain frosty longer than higher ground.
-Some gardens have areas that are damp and can be prone to surface water, due to poor drainage and lack of sunlight.
+When choosing a site, remember that hot air rises and cold air sinks, so the bottom of slopes can remain frosty longer than higher ground.
+Some gardens have areas that are damp or prone to surface water, due to poor drainage and lack of sunlight.
 Avoid locating your greenhouse in such positions.